 1. Winter Storm Watch – Be alert, a storm is likely.

 2. Winter Storm Warning – Take action, the storm is in or entering the area.

 3. Blizzard Warning – Snow and strong winds combined will produce blinding snow, near zero visibility, deep drifts, and life-threatening wind chill.
 Seek refuge immediately.

 4. Winter Weather Advisory – Winter weather conditions are expected to cause significant inconveniences and may be hazardous, especially to motorists.

 5. Frost/Freeze Warning – Below freezing temperatures are expected and may cause damage to plants, crops or fruit trees.

 - Trim dead tree branches and limbs close to your home.
-Ice, snow and wind can combine to snap limbs that can take down power lines or damage your home.
+Ice, snow and wind can combine to snap limbs that can take or damage your home.

 - Clean gutters.
 Melting snow and ice can build up if gutters are clogged with debris.
 When thawing begins, the water can back up under your roof and eaves causing damage to walls and ceilings.